 President Biden's formation of a task force to reunify the hundreds of asylum-seeking children forcibly separated from their families will begin to repair the harm and pave the way for a reimagined system incapable of implementing a family separation policy in the future.

-Border Patrol facilities operated by law enforcement authorities are no place for a child.
+U.S. border camps are no place for a child.

 As the number of unaccompanied children being taken into border authority custody after crossing the southern border continues to grow, the system is being overwhelmed.